Understanding Australia’s Free Trade Agreements [2020 Update]

 Some of the key benefits that Australia enjoys under the AANZFTA include:

 - Significantly large reduction in tariffs for Australian business to enjoy across Southeast Asia;

 - More certainty for Australian investors, including the enjoyment of legal protections when investing in the ASEAN nations; and

 - A platform for economic engagement with ASEAN countries through agendas, projects and outreach activities.

 The countries included within this arrangement include Australia, New Zealand, Laos, Cambodia, Thailand, Indonesia, Brunei, Burma, Malaysia, the Philippines, Singapore and Vietnam.

 Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA)

-This comprehensive economic partnership agreement between Australia and Indonesia will come into effect on 5 July 2020.
+The comprehensive economic partnership agreement between Australia and Indonesia came into effect on 5 July 2020.
 It aims to create the framework in which both countries will strengthen their economic co-operation.
 Indonesia, being a fast-emerging economy and very possibly the world’s fifth-largest economy by 2030, has for many years presented large opportunities for Australian companies.
 Some of these opportunities that IA-CEPA will unlock include:

 - a guarantees automatic issue of import permits for a range of Australian products like live cattle, sheep meat and frozen beef;